hval007/hval007.github.io/_pages/about.md

 ## About Me
-I'm passionate about web technologies and open source, always eager to experiment with homelab setups and expand my coding skills.
-I believe in continuous learning and where possible always open to expanding my horizon.
-Outside of tech, I value time with my family and love exploring the outdoors.
+I'm interested in web technologies and open source, and I enjoy learning by working on homelab projects.
+I like exploring new ideas and improving my skills.
+Outside of tech, I spend time with my family and enjoy being outdoors.

-My favourite music/band/album below:
+Currently listening to:

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=3737154637/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://asuddenburstofcolour.bandcamp.com/album/galvanize-lp">Galvanize [LP] by A Sudden Burst of Colour</a></iframe>